Samuel-Leite/web-automation-codeceptJS-playwright/README.md

-# Projeto de automação de testes Web utilizando o framework CodeceptJS
+# Web application automation project using CodeceptJS framework

-Projeto de automação para aplicação Web utilizando o framework CodeceptJS, Playwright como helper.
-A automação utilizou o site Swag Labs aplicando automação com códigos, BDD, testes visuais, variáveis randômicas, execução dos testes de forma paralela com diferentes browsers ao mesmo tempo e entre outras configurações contemplando as boas práticas do mercado.
+Web application automation project using CodeceptJS framework, Playwright as helper.
+The automation used the Swag Labs website applying automation with codes, BDD, visual tests, random variables, test execution in parallel with different browsers at the same time and other configurations contemplating the good practices of the market.

-# Pré-Requisitos:
+# Prerequisites:

 VS Code
 Node.js

-## Extensões utilizados no projeto
+## Extensions used in the project

 BDD Highlighter
 Cucumber (Gherkin) Full Support